Walmart lifts annual sales, profit view on resilient consumer spending | Business

 Still, Walmart's strong results are in stark contrast to smaller rival Target and Home Depot's bleak forecasts, which they blamed on weak consumer demand.
 Walmart forecast second-quarter results above expectations.
 "Walmart's solid quarter underlines the view that the big-box retailer ... is better suited for the current economic climate than some of its industry peers, such as Home Depot and Target," said Jesse Cohen, senior analyst at Investing.com.

 "Walmart has managed to weather the current operating climate better than most of its peers."
-Walmart now expects full-year earnings per share in the range of $6.10 to $6.20 compared to the prior outlook of $5.90 to $6.05.
-Analysts on average were estimating a profit of $6.16 per share, according to Refinitiv data.
+Walmart now expects full-year earnings per share in the range of $6.10 to $6.20, up from its prior outlook of $5.90 to $6.05.
+Analysts were estimating a profit of $6.16 per share.

 The company also forecast net sales to rise about 3.5%, higher than its prior outlook of 2.5% to 3%.
-Operating income rose 17.3% in the first quarter, in part due to higher contributions from its advertising, delivery and fulfillment services businesses.
-Walmart's adjusted earnings per share came in at a better-than-expected $1.47 per share.
-Net revenue rose 7.6% to $152.30 billion in the first quarter, beating estimates of $148.76 billion.
+Historically, the company does not raise full-year forecast during its first quarter results.
+Rainey said the company broke this tradition because "in this unique environment, it's important to provide an ongoing framework as our views evolve."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)